Introduction to Rebate Management

 As rebate programs evolve, becoming more nuanced and multifaceted, the systems supporting them need to keep pace.
 Legacy systems, often designed for a simpler business landscape, struggle to accommodate the intricacies of modern rebate agreements.
 Here's a closer look at the challenges posed by outdated systems:

-2. Integration Challenges: Legacy systems might not easily integrate with other business systems, such as CRM or ERP.
-This can lead to data silos, where crucial information is trapped in one part of the business, hindering holistic decision-making.
+- Integration Challenges: Legacy systems might not easily integrate with other business systems, such as CRM or ERP.
+This can create data silos, keeping important information in one area and making it hard to make overall decisions.

-3. Maintenance and Upgrades: Older systems require regular maintenance and might not support the latest features or upgrades.
-This not only increases operational costs but also poses the risk of the system becoming obsolete.
+- Maintenance and Upgrades: Older systems require regular maintenance and might not support the latest features or upgrades.
+This increases operational costs and poses the risk of the system becoming obsolete.

 By understanding and addressing these challenges, businesses can streamline their rebate management processes, ensuring efficiency, accuracy, and customer satisfaction.